browner12/helpers/README.md

 Your custom helper will be placed in `App/Helpers`, unless you override the default directory in your configuration.

 By default, the service provider uses the `glob` function to automatically require any PHP files in the 'Helpers' directory.
 If you prefer a mapper based approach, you may edit the `custom_helpers` in the configuration file, and include the file name of any helpers in your custom directory you wish to activate.
-Within the helper define your own custom helpers that will be available throughout your application.
+Within the helper, define your own custom helpers that will be available throughout your application.

 ``` php
 if (!function_exists('hello')) {